When to call 9-1-1

 Contact the Barrie Police Service non-emergency line at 705-725-7025 if:

-- If you are making inquires or for police support or resources
+- If you are making inquiries or for police support or resources

 - You are reporting a crime with no suspect or when no suspect is present, like fraud or cyber crime

 - You are reporting a non-emergency like missing property

-- You are reporting suspicious activity, that may include and not limited to; vehicles, persons in an area, and etc.
+- You are reporting suspicious activity, that may include and not limited to; vehicles, persons in an area, etc.

 Online reporting is available for: